samwhelp/anduinos-iso-builder-remix/README.md

 This project will depend on the [original project](https://github.com/Anduin2017/AnduinOS).

-The original project will continue to be developed and the architecture may change.
+The original project will continue to be developed,

+and the architecture may change.

 This item may expire and become inapplicable.